TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-vm-windows.md

 # Azure Stack Windows-based virtual machines

-You can deploy you can download Windows Server VM images on Azure Stack by adding a Windows-based image into the Azure Stack Marketplace.
+You can deploy Windows Server VM images on Azure Stack by adding a Windows-based image into the Azure Stack Marketplace.
 The easiest way to add a Windows image to Azure Stack is through Marketplace Management.
 These images have been prepared and tested for compatibility with Azure Stack.

 ## **Recommended Steps**